intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

   {{RFC9049}}.

 * Secure communications with path elements is needed as discussed in {{auth}}.
-Finding practical ways for this has been difficult, however, both from the mechanics and scalability point view.
+Finding practical ways for this has been difficult, both from the mechanics and scalability point view.
 And also because there is no easy way to find out which parties to trust or what trust roots would be appropriate.
 Some application-network element interaction designs have focused on information (such as ECN